Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 | Science | 69.83 |
 | English | 69.82 |

-> **Conventional wisdom says:** English is easier to score high in.
+> **Many believes that:** English is easier to assimilate and score high in.
 > **The data says:** Math had the **highest average score** across all students.

-This challenges how we think about subject difficulty.
+This objects our thought on subject difficulty.
 Are our teaching methods in English less effective?
+Is English more difficult to assimilate?
 Or are students simply more confident in Math?
 Either way, this is a conversation starter for the academic board.

 ---